MAIF/daikoku/manual/docs/02-usages/09-producerusage/index.md

-# Using Daikoku as API producer
+# Using Daikoku as an API producer

-Now we will see how to use Daikoku for basic tasks that will be useful for your day to day work with Daikoku.
+Now we will see how to use Daikoku for basic tasks that will be useful for your day-to-day work with Daikoku.